+ 86-13923347227

 • Understand Trade Regulations: Stay informed about tariffs and regulations in both China and your home country.
 For example, using Free On Board (FOB) terms, such as FOB Shanghai, can clarify shipping responsibilities and costs.
 In the U.S., ensure compliance with the Consumer Product Safety Commission (CPSC) to avoid legal issues.

 • Leverage CKD Imports: To mitigate high import duties, consider importing CKD components for chandeliers and assembling them locally.
-This approach has been used by companies like LG and Samsung in India to bypass duties on fully assembled units, a strategy that remains relevant in 2025.
+LG and Samsung in India use this to bypass duties on assembled units, still relevant in 2025.

 • Plan for Logistics: Work with experienced freight forwarders to streamline shipping and customs clearance.
-Opt for sea freight for larger shipments of consumer durables to reduce costs, and maintain a buffer inventory—some Indian companies in 2022 increased stock levels by 1.5 times to hedge against disruptions.
+Use sea freight for large consumer durable shipments to cut costs, and keep buffer inventory—some Indian firms in 2022 raised stock 1.5 times.

 • Diversify Supply Chains: While China remains a key supplier, explore alternative sourcing hubs like Vietnam or India, especially for consumer electronics.
 This can reduce dependency on China and mitigate risks from tariffs or supply chain shocks.
 For instance, Vietnam has become a growing hub for mobile phone assembly, a trend that could extend to other durables.